 Try your ingenuity in using a FloPillo to re-route what would otherwise go to landfill.
 What will you use for the fill?
 Current owners have already tried out plastic bottle caps!
 Old socks and sneakers!
 Corks!
 Pens!
 Toothbrushes!
-It's up to you what goes inside and doesn't go elsewhere.
-The pillowcases themselves are constructed from reclaimed, translucent and semi translucent, commercial grade fabrics and very comfortable.
+It's up to you what goes inside and doesn't go into land and sea.
+The pillowcases themselves are constructed from reclaimed, translucent and semi translucent, commercial grade fabrics and very comfortable in their own right.

 As a design professional in the 21st century, it is incumbent on us ("re-formers" of the physical world) to continually address our environmental impact: to maintain our vision and create a joyful, high-functioning, aesthetically-engaging experience while leaving a low to zero footprint.
 Some materials, e.g., glass can be reinvented relatively easily and beautifully - but what about plastics and other unsightly detritus??
 That's a challenge!

 Reroute and transform unsightly landfill using one of the most basic tenents of design theory: repetition.
 Any one object, discarded or not, used or unused, may or may not be aesthetically pleasing but collect multiples of it (repeat it) and its "eye-candy factor" spikes up tremendously.
 Think Andy Warhol and his Campbell's soup cans or Rene Magritte's Golconda, the "raining men" painting.